nerfstudio-project/nerfstudio/README.md

 - [Supported Features](#supported-features)

 # This branch is temporary
-`lerf-merge` includes some hardcoded viewer code (text box) for supporting lerf.
+`lerf-merge` includes some hardcoded viewer code (text box) for supporting LERF.
 Soon, this will be refactored and this branch will be deleted.

 # About